Data check: From Garfield Sobers to Jacques Kallis, a look at the greatest all-rounders in Tests

 Similarly, only four men in the history have completed the double of 250 runs and 20 wickets in a single series multiple times.
 Botham and Sobers have both performed that feat an incredible three times while Miller and Kapil Dev have achieved it twice.

-Among Indians, R Ashwin is the only other Indian to have performed this double in a series (England in India Test Series, 2016/17) while Moeen Ali (South Africa in England Test series, 2017) and Richard Hadlee (New Zealand in England Test Series, 1983) are the only two players to have done this double a four-match series.
+Among Indians, R Ashwin is the only other to have performed this double in a series (England in India Test Series, 2016-’17) while Moeen Ali (South Africa in England Test series, 2017) and Richard Hadlee (New Zealand in England Test Series, 1983) are the only two players to have done this double in a four-match series.

-Most frequent 250 runs + 20 wkts in a series
+Most times 250 runs + 20 wkts in a series

 |Player